Catalystiq/Catalystiq/README.md

 # Hello
 ## My name is @Catalystiq

 I make cool things.
 I’m currently interested in Web Development, Full-Stack Applications,  Machine Learning, and Discord Bots.
 I am also currently learning javascript, typescript, html, css, and various libraries and frameworks for them such as react, next, node, express, and others.
 I am also working on some smaller projects for school and future endeavors.
-I am currently working on Catalystiq/TestsofSkill
+I am currently working on Catalystiq/TestsofSkill (private)

 ### You can contact me here:
 - On Discord at Catalystic#7497